Personalized. Professional. Proven.

 Diagnosing actinic keratosis is usually a straightforward process.
 AK has relatively distinct features and is one of the most common skin conditions diagnosed by dermatologists today.

-Thus, an experienced board-certified dermatologist can often diagnose AK simply by looking at the affected area.
-Additionally, if there’s any doubt, your doctor may do other tests, such as a skin biopsy.
+Our experienced board-certified dermatologist can often diagnose actinic keratosis simply by looking at the affected area.
+If there’s any doubt, your doctor may do additional tests such as a skin biopsy.

 Actinic keratosis treatment depends on a few factors your dermatologist will take into account: the amount of AK spots, their location, the severity, previous skin cancer history, and any other medication conditions you may have.